futuremarc/p5-camp/SYLLABUS.md

 				* `for (var i = 0; i < 10; i = i + 1){}`
 			* Start at 0 and count up to 100 by 10
 				* `for (var i = 0; i < 101; i = i + 10){}`
-			* Start at 0 and count down to 0 by 5
+			* Start at 100 and count down to 0 by 5
 				* `for (var i = 100; i >= 0; i = i - 5){}`
-		* Initialization (first element of for looop) - A variable is declared and initialized for use within the body of the loop.
+		* Initialization (first element of for loop) - A variable is declared and initialized for use within the body of the loop.
 This variable is most often used inside the loop as a counter.
 		* Boolean test (middle element of for loop) - The same as the boolean tests found in conditional statements and while loops.
 It can be any expression that evaluates to true or false.
 		* Iteration expression (last element of for loop) - An instruction you want to  happen with each loop cycle.
 It is executed at the end of each cycle through the loop.
 		* `for (var i = 0; i < 10; i = i + 1){}` Declare a variable i, while i is less than 10 repeat this code, at the end of each iteration add 1 to i.
 			* Same thing as `int i =0; while (i < 10) {
 			//do something